William D. Warner: Personal life

-Warner was married to Margaret Hansen, and they had five children.
+Warner was married to Margaret Hansen.
+He had five children from two previous marriages.
 In the 1970s they purchased Locust Valley Farm in Exeter, where he would live and work for the rest of his life, building a house on the property and moving his practice into Lawton's Mill.
 He died on August 27, 2012, at the age of 83.
 In 2013 his work was the subject of a posthumous exhibition organized by the Rhode Island chapter of the AIA.